zmebratu/BikeSharing/README.md

 # Bikesharing

 ## Objective
-The mission of this analysis was to persuade investors to implement a much-needed bike sharing program in the city of Des Moines.
+The mission of this analysis was to persuade investors to implement a bike sharing program in the city of Des Moines.
 In order to propose this great business plan, I had to convert the “tripduration” column within the Citi Bike file from an integer to a datetime datatype.
 From there the file was then used to create visuals in Tableau.

 ## Results

 ![plot](Images/Checkout_Times_for_Users.png)

 * In August there were 2,344,224 bikes used.
-A majority of those bikes were used for less than 10 minutes.
+A majority of those bikes were used for less than 20 minutes.

 ##

 ![plot](Images/Checkout_Times_by_Gender.png)

-* Of those 2,344,224 bikes used, males were 3 times as likely than women to use the bikes for less than 10 minutes.
+* Of those 2,344,224 bikes used, males were 3 times as likely than women to use the bikes for less than 20 minutes.

 ##